hsi/lapland.nvim/README.md

 # lapland.vim
-A dark Neovim/Vim theme inspired by Lapland's fruits with easy to read code in mind.
+A dark Neovim theme inspired by Lapland's fruits with easy to read code in mind.

 Screenshot
 ----------